devmrvicky/web-api/readme.md

 1. [ Background task api ](./Background-tasks-api/): Background Task API (requestIdleCallback) schedules and executes tasks during browser idle periods for improved performance.
 2. [ Battery api ](./Battery-api/): The Battery API allows you to access important battery-related information for a user's device, such as battery level, charging status, and estimated time until the battery is empty.
+3. [ Broadcast channel api ](./Broadcast-channel-api/): The BroadcastChannel API enables real-time communication and data sharing between different browser tabs, windows, or iframes that are open on the same origin.

 ## Getting Started